MansoorHussain12/steam-KuCoin-bot/README.md

 For each user a separate account is created.
 The balance of the account is updated with respect to the successful transactions.

+HOW TO RUN THIS BOT

+1. In the config folder, fill your steam account and kucoin API configuration details.
+2. Do "npm i" in the root folder of the project.
+3. Install MongoDB with MongoDB compass.
+4. Run the project by 'node index.js'